infinitechris/FrameworkCompleteDIY/README.md

 - [ ] [Mainboard - 11th Gen - i5-1135G7](https://frame.work/products/mainboard-11th-gen-intel-core?v=FRANFG000A)
      - This includes a copper heatsink, 65mm fan, and  RTC Battery (ML1220) all attached (yay no thermal paste needed!)
 - [ ] Memory
-     - I have to research this further to see what's compatible and cross price between the Marketplace and other online sources
+     - 260-pin DDR4 SO-DIMM is supported at up to 32GB per SO-DIMM, 3200 MHz, CAS Latency 22, 1.2 Volts

+            NO XMP ram is to be used in Socket 0!
      - Nirav Patel (Framework CEO) made a [blog post](https://frame.work/blog/storage-memory-and-wifi) relevant to this
      - [What memory (DRAM) parts are compatible with the Framework Laptop?](https://knowledgebase.frame.work/what-memory-dram-parts-are-compatible-with-the-framework-laptop-ry_jbS8Ru)
      - LSS: DDR4 DRAM at up to DDR4-3200MHz at 32BG per socket are supported.
-(NB: NO XMP ram is to be used in Socket 0)

 ## Additioal Nice-to-Haves
 These won't be needed for the laptop to be functional, but I might eventually get most of them to lessen my dependency on dongles and [my usb hub](https://www.hypershop.com/products/hyperdrive-solo-hub-for-usb-c-macbook-pc-devices).